ava-labs/avalanche-docs/docs/quickstart/tools-list.md

 ## AvalancheGo Installer

 AvalancheGo Installer is a shell (bash) script that installs AvalancheGo on a Linux computer.
 This script sets up full, running node in a matter of minutes with minimal user input required.
-This is convenient if you want to run the node as a service on a standalone Linux installation, for example to set up a (subnet) validator, use the node as a private RPC server and similar uses.
+This is convenient if you want to run the node as a service on a standalone Linux installation, for example to set up a (Subnet) validator, use the node as a private RPC server and similar uses.
 It also makes upgrading or reinstalling the nodes easy.

 Github: [https://github.com/ava-labs/avalanche-docs/blob/master/scripts/avalanchego-installer.sh](https://github.com/ava-labs/avalanche-docs/blob/master/scripts/avalanchego-installer.sh)